visendi-labs/mapbox-gl-gojs/docs/ssr_general.md

 Some cons:
 - Might lead to more data/traffic being sent from server
-    - Look into gzipping responses, and adding cache headers so that the user can cache responses
+    - Look into gzipping responses, and adding cache headers so that the user can cache responses.
+Have a look at the examples.